Wolverine971/9takes/src/blog/people/musicians/Demi-Lovato.md

 	/>
 </div>

-> **Disclaimer** This analysis of booboo's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Charlie Puth.
+> **Disclaimer** This analysis of Demi Lovato's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Demi Lovato.

 <details>
-<summary class="accordion">TL;DR: Why booboo is an Enneagram 3</summary>
+<summary class="accordion">TL;DR: Why Demi Lovato is an Enneagram 3</summary>
 <div class="panel">
 <ul>
 <li></li>